 2. Wear a Mask, Even in Outdoor Public Spaces

 Always have a mask on you, even if you don’t think you’ll need it.
 When you pass people on hiking trails, put your mask on for the encounter, even if you’re six feet away.
-This not only protects you, but it also protects those on the trail or in the areal.
+This not only protects you, but it also protects those on the trail or in the area.
+Feel free to take off your mask again when you are done passing them.

 As a general rule, never go without a mask!